Other Leaves: New Jersey

 Federal law and guidance on this subject should be reviewed together with this section.

-- The New Jersey Family Leave Act mandates that an employer grant an eligible employee a leave of absence under certain circumstances.
-See New Jersey Family Leave Act.
+- The New Jersey Family Leave Act mandates that eligible employees be provided with a leave of absence under certain circumstances.
+See Family Leave.

-- Similar to federal law, under the New Jersey Soldiers' and Sailors' Civil Relief Act of 1979, New Jersey employers must restore full-time or part-time employees who left their jobs to perform military service to their position or a position of like seniority, status and pay, as long as the employee meets certain reinstatement requirements (and the employer's circumstances have not changed to make it impossible or unreasonable to do so).
+- Full-time or part-time employees who left their jobs to perform military service must be restored to their position or a position of like seniority, status and pay, as long as the employee meets certain reinstatement requirements (and the employer's circumstances have not changed to make it impossible or unreasonable to do so).
 See Military Leave.

-- All employers in New Jersey must provide jury duty leave to employees.
+- All employers must provide jury duty leave to employees.
 See Jury Duty Leave.